ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/indexes/querying/query-index.dotnet.markdown

 from index "Employees/ByName"
 where LastName == "King"

-// Results will include all documents from 'Employees' collection whose 'FirstName' equals to 'Robert'.
+// Results will include all documents from 'Employees' collection whose 'LastName' equals to 'King'.
 {CODE-TAB-BLOCK/}
 {CODE-TABS/}